-Venture into the hill towns of southern Italy on an expedition inspired by National Geographic Traveler's September 2011 article "The Towns Italy Forgot."
+Venture into southern Italy on an expedition inspired by National Geographic Traveler's September 2011 article "The Towns Italy Forgot."
 In Puglia, the narrow peninsula that comprises Italy's "heel," discover whitewashed villages surrounded by ancient olive groves.
 Then visit the rugged landscapes of Basilicata and the famous sassi, or cave dwellings, of Matera.
 Cap off your adventure by exploring the gorgeous Amalfi Coast and the stunning ruins of Pompeii, Oplontis, and Paestum.

 Torre Coccaro (D)

 Spend the day in the Valle D’Itria, traveling through